lapd-c/acamps.github.io/_posts/2015-03-24-git-remove-files-from-history-how-to-store-sensitive-data.markdown

 ---
 Today I had a _funny_ issue at work.
 Note that where I say _funny_ I mean serious, and distressful.

-It is easy to forget your `export` on private keys on your [dotfiles][dotfiles].
-This usually means no harm, since most people do not have an open repository with their dotfiles.

-But **I do**.
-And today, as I was automating a few things on my machine - I will talk about them soon enough-, I committed more than I should have.
+I committed sensitive information to a public **git** repository.
+I won't disclose more, for security reasons, but I will share how I _cleaned_ the mess up.

-[Amazon][amazon] triggered an alarm for an exposed **token** and Andrés from the Systems department at [Social Point][sp] notified me, just 2 hours after my fatal push.
+An alarm was triggered for an exposed token and Andrés from the Systems department at [Social Point][sp] notified me, just 2 hours after my fatal push.

-Well, luckily at [Stack overflow][stack] it is easy to find solution to this kind of questions.
+Luckily at [Stack overflow][stack] it is easy to find solution to this kind of questions.

 ```bash
 git filter-branch --index-filter \